 The business world is full of uncertainty.
 Many managers cross their fingers, build the planned addition to their business in its entirety, or their start-up, then launch it and pray.
 The most common outcome from this approach is - failure or, at best, mediocre success.
 Starting with the auto industry and then moving to the start-up industry, smart managers are dramatically reducing their risk by doing a series of experiments that let them "fail fast" and cheaply if their idea does not have legs.
 This approach substantially speeds up the migration to a profitable new avenue for the business.
-This is a Yellow Belt (Introductory) article.
+Learn the process of the PDCA Cycle This is a Yellow Belt (Introductory) article.

 The problem with building a new part of your business in its entirety is that you can't be completely sure which parts will work the way you expected when you built the system.
 You also will often have trouble correctly predicting what consumers want.
 Consequently, your fully built new system will quite likely have a number of components that have to be re-jigged for the activity to work well.
 Some parts of it may have to be completely discarded with the consequently loss of time and money.

 Fortunately, there is an increasing body of very useful knowledge on how to most effectively, efficiently and with the least risk, start up a new business activity.